Skip to main content

 Old Florida home

 Did I damper the mood?
 Sorry.
 At RoofCrafters, we’re your trusted neighborhood roofing company, and you can bet on us to tell you how it is.
-We’ve been in the roofing game for 30 years now, and we’ve seen over the past three decades how homeowner’s insurance premiums affect our clients, and even our very own homes.
-That’s right, even the roofing professionals go through the same trials and tribulations as you fine folk!
+We’ve been in the roofing game for 30 years and have seen over the past three decades how homeowner’s insurance premiums affect our clients and even our very own homes.

 While we try to focus on the bright side that beautiful Florida brings us such as the delicious cuisine and all southern hospitality has to offer, it doesn’t change the fact that homeowner’s insurance premiums can be downright ridiculous at times.
 That being said, if you’re reading this article, you probably have a few questions about your very own policy.
-It’s a good thing you’re here, because, in a few short moments, the sarcasm with cease (no promises), and you’ll learn what exactly a homeowner’s insurance premium is, if getting a newly installed roof can help lower it, and what your next steps should be.
-Without further ado, we’re off into the wonderful world of insurance!

 Insurance companies assess the risk associated with insuring your home and calculate the premium accordingly.
 Higher-risk factors, such as living in an area prone to natural disasters or having a history of frequent claims, may result in a higher premium.